 Professor Christine Kaddous is the director of the Programme.

 The Programme is designed for graduates and professionals working or wishing to work in governments and ministries (Foreign Affairs, Trade, Economy, Finance, Agriculture, Justice and Home affairs etc.) dealing with global issues, in national administrations, international and European organisations, associations and foundations dealing with international affairs.
 It provides the students with a deep understanding of international relations backed by an in-depth knowledge of the political, economic, social and legal aspects of governance, the programme allows them to acquire the ability to analyse current affairs and evaluate today’s challenges with an expert eye and act accordingly.
 The Programme seeks to enroll candidates from a variety of countries, backgrounds and career plans.

 Modules and Master’s end-of-study project

 The study Programme corresponds to 60 ECTS credits.
-It comprises nine thematic and methodological modules as well as a Master’s end-of-study project which comprises either an internship and a written internship report, a written report on a predetermined project in the framework of the student’s professional activity, or a research project in the form of a written thesis on a subject related to the teaching in the Programme.
+It comprises ten thematic and methodological modules as well as a Master’s end-of-study project which comprises either an internship and a written internship report, a written report on a predetermined project in the framework of the student’s professional activity, or a research project in the form of a written thesis on a subject related to the teaching in the Programme.

 |Director of the Programme||

-The next edition of the MEIG Program starts at the end of mid-September 2020 and will end in July 2021.
+The next edition of the MEIG Programme starts in September 2021 and will end in July 2022.